annamariakou/annamariakou/README.md

 - DevOps: CI/CD, Github Flow, Github Actions, Playwright testing
 - Design tools: Figma

+👩‍🍳 Projects underconstruction

+- Plant Swap: An app the local community can use to swap plants.
+- Carbon Emissions app

 <!--
 **annamariakou/annamariakou** is a ✨ _special_ ✨ repository because its!